What is Ashtanga Yoga?

 Around 2000 years ago the great Indian sage Patanjali, wrote about Ashtanga yoga in a collection of 196 aphorisms called Yoga Sutras.
 As well as reciting the eight limbs of Ashtanga yoga, he describes the nature of human suffering and guides us to understand the root of consciousness and gifts to be gained through the practise of yoga and having a balanced approach to life.

-It is the yamas (ahimsa: non-violence; satya: truth; asteya: not stealing; brahmacarya: appropriate sexual conduct; aparigraha: non-greed); niyamas (sauca: cleanliness of body and mind; santosa: contentment with what one has; tapas: austerities and disciplines; svadhyaya: self study; isvara pranidhana: surrender and acceptance without expectation); asana (postural practice, to detoxify and open the body and mind); pranayama (life force, or breath control and expansion); pratyhara (withdrawal of the senses from external stimulation); dharana (concentration of the mind); dhyana (meditation: focusing the mind on a single entity); samadhi (a higher state of conscious awareness, where the mind goes beyond the object of meditation and the individual self) and concepts of Samkhya philosophy that are described in the Yoga Sutras, that form the basic principles of the dharmic way of life, for an Ashtanga yoga practitioner.
+It is the yamas (ahimsa: non-violence; satya: truth; asteya: not stealing; brahmacarya: appropriate sexual conduct; aparigraha: non-possessiveness); niyamas (sauca: cleanliness of body and mind; santosa: contentment with what one has; tapas: austerities and disciplines; svadhyaya: self study; isvara pranidhana: surrender and acceptance without expectation); asana (postural practice, to detoxify and open the body and mind); pranayama (life force, or breath control and expansion); pratyhara (withdrawal of the senses from external stimulation); dharana (concentration of the mind); dhyana (meditation: focusing the mind on a single entity); samadhi (a higher state of conscious awareness, where the mind goes beyond the object of meditation and the individual self) and concepts of Samkhya philosophy that are described in the Yoga Sutras, that form the basic principles of the dharmic way of life, for an Ashtanga yoga practitioner.
 The aim is to connect with pure consciousness (purusha) and to be free from the delusion (maya) that the nature of our mind (prakriti) causes.

 Ashtanga Asana System